danielbodnar/awesome-stars/README.md

 ## security-tools

+- [lirantal/npq](https://github.com/lirantal/npq) - 🎖safely* install packages with npm or yarn by auditing them as part of your install process
 - [assimilation/assimilation-official](https://github.com/assimilation/assimilation-official) - This is the official main repository for the Assimilation project
 - [Checkmarx/kics](https://github.com/Checkmarx/kics) - Find security vulnerabilities, compliance issues, and infrastructure misconfigurations early in the development cycle of your infrastructure-as-code with KICS by Checkmarx.
 - [anti-ddos/Anti-DDOS](https://github.com/anti-ddos/Anti-DDOS) - 🔒 Anti DDOS | Bash Script Project 🔒